stuhacking/SGEngine-Cpp/Readme.md

 Engine Library
 --------------

-Code under the `Source/Engine` directory currently depends on OpenGL, SDL2, and SDL2_image.
+Code under the `Source/Engine` directory currently depends on OpenGL, SDL2, and SOIL.
 If you're running on Linux it will also require GLEW to manage GL extensions.
 Development happens on OS X and Linux; Windows support is untested, it probably won't work.